-Improvement Teachers deliver literacy or numeracy direct teaching support to students in Year 10 who were identified as below National Minimum Standard in Reading and/or Numeracy as per 2022 NAPLAN results.
+Improvement Teachers deliver literacy and/or numeracy direct teaching support to students in Year 10 who were identified as 'Needs Additional Support' in Reading and/or Numeracy as per 2023 Year 9 NAPLAN results.
+Students exempt from NAPLAN are also eligible for support.